shubham-thakare/javascript-developer-roadmap/README.md

 # Full-Stack JavaScript Developer Roadmap
 Hello!
-I've created this list to help you to get started with JavaScript development.
-The list below contains a collection of links that have helped me out along the way (and can hopefully help you).
+This list was made by me to assist you in beginning JavaScript development.
+Links that have been helpful to me along the way are listed in the list below (and can hopefully help you).

 ## Table of Contents
 1. **[Basic Concepts](#basic-concepts)**